-- 1) Incinerators must provide a minimum residence time of 0.5 seconds at maximum flow rate or more as required for complete combustion of heavier gases.
-(Residence time is calculated between the top of the final burner and the stack exit. - a) If the gas contains less than 10 mol/kmol (1 per cent) H2S and the unsupplemented heating value of the gas is 20 MJ/m3 or more, no minimum residence time is required. - 2) Incinerators must operate with a minimum exit temperature of 600°C. - a) For combustion of gases with less than 10 mol/kmol (1 per cent) H2S and an unsupplemented heating value of 20 MJ/m3 or more, no minimum exit temperature or temperature monitoring is required. - 3) For combustion of gases with more than 50 mol/kmol (5 per cent) H2S, the facility must be designed to automatically shut down if the exit temperature of the incinerator drops below either 600°C or the required temperature to meet the AAAQOs, whichever is higher. - The incinerator must also be equipped with process temperature control and recording. - b) All violations, together with measures taken to prevent recurrence, must be immediately reported by the licensee, operator, or approval holder to the appropriate AER field centre. - 4) Any operator proposing to use combustion technology that does not meet minimum exit temperature and minimum residence time requirements as specified in this directive and CSA Z620.3 section 6.3 must ensure that a qualified person from a third-party conducts and verifies the conversion efficiency tests that demonstrate the applicable carbon conversion efficiency, sulphur conversion efficiency, and combustion efficiency are being achieved and must provide results to the AER upon request. - a) All testing must meet the Alberta Stack Sampling Code.

-b) Temperature monitoring and recording requirements would still apply.
+- 1) For combustion of gases with more than 50 mol/kmol (5 per cent) H2S, the facility must be designed to automatically shut down if the exit temperature of the incinerator drops below either 600°C or the required temperature to meet the AAAQOs, whichever is higher. - The incinerator must also be equipped with process temperature control and recording. - b) All violations, together with measures taken to prevent recurrence, must be immediately reported by the licensee, operator, or approval holder to the appropriate AER field centre. - 2) Any operator proposing to use combustion technology that does not meet minimum exit temperature and minimum residence time requirements as specified in CSA Z620.3 must conduct third-party-verified conversion efficiency tests that demonstrate the applicable carbon conversion efficiency, sulphur conversion efficiency, and combustion efficiency are being achieved and must provide results to the AER upon request. - All testing must meet the Alberta Stack Sampling Code. - Temperature monitoring and recording requirements would still apply.

-7.1.3 Design and Operating Parameters for Incinerators and Enclosed Combustors
+7.1.3 Design and Operating Parameters for Enclosed Combustors